roadiz/headless-edition/README.md

 to the `web/` folder, keeping your app sources secure, and all your business logic into `src/` folder AKA `\App` PHP namespace.

+**Headless edition** does not need any *themes*, so you can build your API schema right into the backoffice and use REST API entry points without any code.

 ## Usage

 ```bash